NormandaleWells/CSn/CS1/Selection-sort.md

 4 is the smallest element in `a[3,5)`, and so it swaps 4 with itself.
-(This could be optimized away, but the comparison need to determine this is probably more expensive than the swap!)
+(This could be optimized away, but the comparison needed to determine this is probably more expensive than the swap!)

-Each step of the algorithm requires is to
+Each step of the algorithm requires us to
 1. find the minimum element in the remainder of the array, and
 2. swap that element into position.